 Private mortgage lenders rarely scrutinise the borrower; rather they put much focus on the property.
 Typically, the reason behind this is that private loans are not insured, which means the lender will have to fall back on the property should a default happen.
 They must be extremely confident that If this happens, that they will be able to recoup their investment.
 This confidence comes from evaluating an appraisal of the home done by an accredited appraiser.
 When assessing the risk of your property, they measure the property Loan to Value ratio.
 Typically, this is property’s mortgages divided its estimated selling price.
 In Oshawa, private lenders will go up to 75% Loan to Value.

-Interest Rates and Fees for Bad Credit Mortgages
+Interest Rates and Fees for Bad Credit Mortgages in Oshawa

 Rates and fees for bad credit mortgages are higher than the banks’, simply because of the level of risk involved.
 Usually, banks charges around 3 to 4 percent, but you should expect rates from private mortgage lenders to range between 8%-15%.
 There are other charges involved mostly involving lawyer’s fees, administrative fees, and home appraisers fees.
 The only way to make sure you get the best deal is to contact multiple lenders willing to offer bad credit mortgage.
 We have a list of lenders here in Oshawa and surrounding areas, and we are more than willing to send multiple quotes all in an attempt to make sure get the best deal.